Australian judge rules senator broke race law by telling rival legislator to return to Pakistan

 “It is a strong form of racism,” he said.

-Stewart ordered Hanson to delete the offensive post and to pay Faruqi’s legal costs.
-Stewart expected those costs would “amount to a fairly substantial sum.”
+Stewart ordered Hanson to delete the offensive post and pay Faruqi’s legal costs, saying they would “amount to a fairly substantial sum.”

 “Today is a good day for people of color, for Muslims and all of us who have been working so hard to build an anti-racist society,” she said.